visualive/va-removing-exif/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatically removing all the Exif of the newly uploaded JPEG images.
+Automatically remove all Exif data from the new JPEG images when uploading.

 == Description ==